Senior Living PPC

 Launch & Maintenance Checklist

-Prepared by Newfangled · March 2026 · Based on ESL portfolio data: Gallery, Reserve, Sancerre, Crossing — keyword performance Sep 2025–Mar 2026 · 269 Gallery CRM leads · 240 Fort Collins prospect records · HUD guidance and federal case law through Feb 2026.
+Prepared by Newfangled · March 2026 · Based on senior living portfolio keyword performance data, CRM lead analysis, prospect CRM records, HUD guidance, and federal case law through February 2026.